AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 #### R for WSL
 To install the most recent version of R in the WSL Ubuntu Linux environment, we will follow the [instructions from CRAN](https://cran.r-project.org/bin/linux/ubuntu/#install-r), with some modifications.

-First we will need to install some Linux packages that are required for setting up R, and for some of the R packages we will be using.
+First we will need to install some Linux packages that are required for setting up R and for some of the R packages we will be using.
 Open the Ubuntu app and type (or [paste](#enabling-copy-and-paste-in-ubuntu)) the following command:

  ```